BARLEY BRIGG NORTH-WEST MORRIS

 Date Time Where

-Tue 23rd April 2024 7.15pm By the Moot Hall, Aldeburgh
+By the Moot Hall, Aldeburgh

-St George's Day, first dance of the season!
+First dance of the Summer season!

-Sat 6th July 2024 Procession at 10am then through the day Potty Festival, Sheringham
+Sat 5th July 2025 Procession at 10am then through the day Potty Festival, Sheringham

 We were part of the World Record dance here in 2018!